top of page

 Gabriel GABRIEL,

 Gabriel Gabriel studied Yoga, Āyurveda and the different branches of Indian philosophy with Sri TK Sribhashyam, in France and India.
-He is involved in the training of teachers at the Yogakshemam school, where he notably teaches the application of Āyurveda to Yoga.
+He is involved in teacher training at the Yogakshemam school, where he notably teaches Āyurveda applied to Yoga.

 His latest book devoted to Āyurveda (in the process of being published), also gives an important place to trees; not only tree medicine (Vrikshāyurveda) but also how trees enable human beings to heal from their illnesses.